About Besame Cosmetics

 - Limited product selection

-- Due to licensing, special collections are only available for a limited time
+- Special collections are only available for a limited time

 Besame Vintage Lipstick Review

-Besame Lipsticks are triple-pigmented to create rich shades, with a long-wearing satin finish and a subtle vanilla flavor (ok, yum).
+Besame lipsticks are triple-pigmented to create rich shades, with a long-wearing satin finish and a subtle vanilla flavor (ok, yum).
 They contain Vitamin E, squalane, and aloe.
-Each Besame vintage lipstick costs $24, and there are currently 15 shades available, plus a mini lipstick trio set priced at $15.
+Besame vintage lipstick includes 15 shades priced at $24, plus a mini trio set for $15.

-Perhaps one of the coolest things about Besame Lipsticks is that they each have a year in the past that they’re associated with.
-If you’re unsure which lipstick shades suit you best, you can take a short quiz on the website to discover shades that compliment your skin tone, hair color, and desired uses.
+One of the most compelling elements of Besame lipsticks is that each one is associated with a year in the past.
+There’s a quick quiz on the website to discover shades that complement your skin tone, hair color, and desired uses.

-This Besame lipstick review contains a mix of my own reflections and info taken from the website.
-I’m a history nerd, so I’m really into all things vintage.
+This Besame lipstick review contains a mix of my own reflections, passion for history, and info from each product page.
 I’ll take you through the popular lipstick shades between the 1920s and 1960s, decades that coincide with the Hollywood Golden Age.

 Let’s travel in time.